 Newton is a Canadian cryptocurrency exchange so we signed up to try it out and see if it’s worth using.
 Here’s our Newton review.

 On Newton’s exchange, you can make deposits via Interac e-Transfer and you have a wide choice of coins to choose from.
-You can purchase Bitcoin, Ethereum, Litecoin, XRP, Stellar Lumens, Bitcoin Cash, Dogecoin, USDC, USDT, Chainlink, Aave, Axie Infinity, Yearn.Finance, BAT, Pax Gold, Uniswap, Enjin Coin, QCAD, Polygon, Compound, SushiSwap, Curve, Synthetix, Dai, Maker Dao, and Polkadot.
+You can purchase Bitcoin, Ethereum, Litecoin, Stellar Lumens, Bitcoin Cash, Dogecoin, USDC, Chainlink, Aave, Axie Infinity, Yearn.Finance, BAT, Pax Gold, Uniswap, Enjin Coin, QCAD, Polygon, Compound, SushiSwap, Curve, Synthetix, Dai, Maker Dao, Polkadot and more.

 - No fees